NVIDIA/TensorRT/samples/python/simple_progress_monitor/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
+2. Preparing sample data
+See [Preparing sample data](../../README.md#preparing-sample-data) in the main samples README.

 ## Running the sample

 1. Run the sample from a terminal to create a TensorRT inference engine and run inference:
 	`python3 simple_progress_monitor.py`

-	**Note:** If the TensorRT sample data is not installed in the default location, for example `/usr/src/tensorrt/data/`, the `data` directory must be specified.
-For example: `python3 simple_progress_monitor.py -d /path/to/my/data/`
+	**Note:** If the TensorRT sample data is not installed in the default location, the `data` directory must be specified.
+For example: `python3 simple_progress_monitor.py -d $TRT_DATADIR`

 	**Note:** Do not redirect the output of this script to a file or pipe.